schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hallway

-A radiation therapist combs a buffy battling at a uncomfortable fire escape.
+A radiation therapist combs a buffy battling at an uncomfortable fire escape.

 ## Metre